What's Up? (4 Non Blondes song): Year-end charts

-"Fabulous Secret Powers" version
+SLACKCiRCUS version

 In 2005, a Fort Worth, Texas-based animation and video production company known as SLACKCiRCUS created a parody music video titled "Fabulous Secret Powers".
 Inspired by Fenslerfilm's G.I.
-Joe PSAs, the video pairs and edits footage from He-Man and the Masters of the Universe with a campy techno-house cover of "What's Up" that also interpolates "Don't Cry Out Loud" by Melissa Manchester.
-The video became an Internet meme in the early 2010s, thanks to an edited re-upload by YouTube channel ProtoOfSnagem under the title "HEYYEYAAEYAAAEYAEYAA".
-As of February 2025, the "HEYYEYAAEYAAAEYAEYAA" video has 222.3 million views, and the original "Fabulous Secret Powers" video has 7.3 million views.
+Joe PSAs, the video pairs and edits footage from He-Man and the Masters of the Universe with a campy cover of "What's Up" that also interpolates "Don't Cry Out Loud" by Melissa Manchester.
+Although originally created in 2005, the video would not be popular and achieve Internet virality until 5 years later in 2010, when an edited, cut-down reupload of it was posted to YouTube by user "ProtoOfSnagem" under the title "HEYYEYAAEYAAAEYAEYAA", with the video largely becoming an Internet meme throughout the early 2010s.
+Since then, the "HEYYEYAAEYAAAEYAEYAA" video has 230 million views, and the upload of the original "Fabulous Secret Powers" video from the SLACKCiRCUS YouTube channel has 9.4 million views.
 The meme was itself parodied by YouTube gaming channel The Yogscast in a 2013 music video that hit a million views in 24 hours.
 Both "What's Up?" and the "Fabulous Secret Powers" version were featured in the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem.
-According to the film's director Jeff Rowe, the inclusion of the SLACKCiRCUS cover was suggested by producer & co-writer, Seth Rogen during a chase scene where Rogen considered to the team that they use "a crazy version" of "What's Up".
+According to the film's director Jeff Rowe, the inclusion of the SLACKCiRCUS cover was suggested by producer and co-writer Seth Rogen during a chase scene where Rogen considered to the team that they use "a crazy version" of "What's Up".
+On June 2, 2026, a YouTube Short from The Tonight Show Starring Jimmy Fallon released a clip of Nicholas Galitzine, who played He-Man in the 2026 Masters of the Universe film, recreating the iconic "HEYYEYAAEYAAAEYAEYAA" meme while combining both the 4 Non Blondes version and the SLACKCiRCUS version.
+Later the same week, Epic Games added Masters of the Universe outfits and cosmetics to Fortnite; among these were an emote replicating the "HEYYEYAAEYAAAEYAEYAA" scene from the "Fabulous Secret Powers" video, complete with the corresponding clip of the SLACKCiRCUS version of "What's Up?" as background music.
+The film itself briefly features the original 4 Non Blondes version of the song when Beast Man attacks Adam in search of the Sword of Power.